 SUBMIT YOUR ABSTRACT

-DIA invites you to submit a presentation abstract for the 24th DIA Japan Annual Workshop for Clinical Data Management, to be held in Tokyo on February 18-19, 2021.
+DIA invites you to submit a presentation abstract for the 25th DIA Japan Annual Workshop for Clinical Data Management, to be held online on March 2-3, 2022.

 Call for Abstracts: Flyer is here

 We are calling for abstracts that show a practical example and/or case-study in the following: